CloudLabsAI-Azure/AVW-SAP-on-Azure/Module2-DataInsights/1-Getting-Started.md

 ## Task 1: Log in to Azure Portal and verify the pre-deployed resources

 1. Let us start by logging into the Azure Portal to check the resources deployed for the lab environment.
-In the JumpVM on the left, click on the Azure portal desktop icon as shown below.
+In the virtual machine (VM) on the left, click on the Azure portal desktop icon as shown below.

    ![](https://github.com/CloudLabsAI-Azure/AIW-SAP-on-Azure/blob/main/media/M2-Ex1-azureportal.png?raw=true)